Attendance

 Illness

 If your child is ill you should let the school know as soon as possible.
-You can report absence on the school’s dedicated absence line, by the Parentmail app or in person.
+You can report absence on the school’s dedicated absence line, using the Arbor app or in person.
 Please let us know when your child is likely to return to school and ring every day of your child’s absence unless you advise us initially of the length of time they will be absent for.

 The school follows Public Health guidelines so there may be occasions when your child must stay away from school in line with these guidelines.
 If your child is sick or has diarrhoea, they must not return to school until 48 hours after the last bout of vomiting or diarrhoea.
 This is to ensure the infection does not spread to other children.
 If your child is sick or has diarrhoea at school we will ring you and ask you to come and collect your child.